jgressmann/pokemon/README.md

 # pokemon
-Pokemon Lua debugger for QtCreator
+Pokemon is a library to link to your C/C++ program to debug Lua code using QtCreator.

 ## Usage
 To see an example how to integrate the debugger with your C/C++ code take a look at

 >src/example.cpp